-His discography includes several solo works, chamber music and as a member of OSP Cdm.
-His both solo albums ‘Lunar Songs’ and ‘Solo’ have received excellent reviews.
-He performed the first world recording of the work ‘Jeanne d’Arc’ for solo horn and wind band of the composer Alex Poelman for the Dutch label Molenaar.
+His discography includes several solo works, chamber music and as an orchestral musician.
+His two solo albums ‘Lunar Songs’ and ‘Solo’ have received rave reviews.
+He made the first world recording of the work ‘Jeanne d’Arc’ for soloist and wind orchestra by composer Alex Poelman for the Dutch label Molenaar.

 Bernardo is also a very active chamber musician, often performing in a duo with piano and in horn quartet.
 He is a founding member of the Trompas Lusas quartet.
 The group frequently performs at concerts in Portugal and abroad.

 He is Vice-President of the International Horn Society.